 Find a wine bar in NYC

 Located two doors down from the Lower East Side restaurant Contra, its tasting-menu sister from millennial chefs Jeremiah Stone and Fabián von Hauske Valtierra, the walk-ins–only operation at Wildair is an altogether scrappier beast.
 Self-serve silverware comes tucked beneath high-top schoolhouse tables; Andrew Bird’s warble and Karen O’s yelps mingle with the clang of small plates and the scrape of steel barstools; and the industrial room’s idea of ornament is a few spare shelves stocked with bottles of natural wines along the exposed-brick walls.
-Those vinos, brimming with funk and farm, are the focus of wine director Jorge Riera’s 100-selection list, a user-friendly lineup broken down simply by reds, whites and pétillant naturel, or pét-nat (a.k.a. sparkling).
+Those vinos, brimming with funk and farm, are the focus of wine director Jorge Riera’s 100-selection list, a user-friendly lineup broken down simply by reds, whites and pét-nat (a.k.a. sparkling).
 “These wines are made for the people, not the privileged, says Riera.

 It can be hard for a drinkery to stand out in already-saturated Williamsburg, but it’s a lot easier when there’s a certified rock star behind it.
 At this natural-focused restaurant and vino bar, the big name in question is James Murphy, frontman of the beloved—and recently reunited—dance outfit LCD Soundsystem.
 That celeb involvement got the blogosphere buzzing, but the mellow haunt lives up to the hype.
 Big on bare wood and burlap—the cedar-slat ceiling and cloth-covered walls act as acoustic enhancers—the 40-seat room looks like the love child of a Kyoto sake bar and a Copenhagen coffeeshop.
-The interior sparseness is contrasted by a wine list comprising nearly 250 bottles and a dozen by-the-glass selections ($10 to $15) that highlight nat-wine heavyweights: Sicilian orange selections from Frank Cornelissen of Italy’s Mount Etna region and a biodynamic rosé from Fabien Jouves of Cahors, France.
+The interior sparseness is contrasted by a wine list comprising nearly 250 bottles and a dozen by-the-glass selections that have highlighted nat-wine heavyweights: Sicilian orange selections from Frank Cornelissen of Italy’s Mount Etna region and a biodynamic rosé from Fabien Jouves of Cahors, France.

 Branch-offs can often snap under pressure, but Le Bernardin has sprung a stem as strong as its base.
 Sitting across the galleria from that vaulted seafood restaurant, Aldo Sohm’s annexed vino hub is far less buttoned-up than its big brother—no reservations or suit jackets required—but the level of detail here proves this apple didn’t fall far from the tree.